Imagining Central Europe

 Central European Culture Salon

 Public discussion about the current state of the arts and culture industry, their projects and cultural exchange within Central Europe.
-Confirmed guests are: Tanya Malyartschuk (Ingeborg Bachmann Prize 2018), Ziemowit Szczerek (Paszport Polityki 2013, Nominee for Angelus Award 2015), Iryna Herasmovich (Belarusian artist and translator in exile), Tino Schlench (literary blog literaturpalast), and Katharina Raabe (Suhrkamp publishing house).
+Confirmed guests are: Tanya Malyartschuk (Ukrainian writer and journalist), Ziemowit Szczerek (Polish writer and translator), Iryna Herasimovich (Belarusian artist and translator in exile), Tino Schlench (literary blogger, blog literaturpalast), and Katharina Raabe (Editor for Eastern European literatures at Suhrkamp publishing house).

 Moderated by Martin Thomas Pesl